-- The Child Life Specialist minor is a series of five courses, a field work requirement, and an internship designed to deepen an understanding of child development and the processes of supporting children and families during a medical intervention, crises, or hospitalization.
-This series of classes support students in preparation for the Child Life Council national certification exam to become a Certified Child Life Specialist. - The Community Services minor is a series of five courses, a field work requirement, and an internship which prepares students for service in public agencies and private non-profit settings where they seek to support children, youth, parents and families in addressing various personal needs, safety concerns, well-being issues, and home management challenges that occur in the course of everyday living. - The Children's Ministry minor is a series of five courses, a field work requirement, and an internship that prepares a student for work and service in a Christian ministry setting where the goal is to strengthen and support parents and those who serve young children in further developing the faith and Christian life of God's little ones. - The Youth Ministry minor is a series of five courses, a field work requirement, and an internship which enhances a sense of calling to serve young people, and deepens the needed knowledge and skills of a future ministry professional, who will serve the homes of adolescents within a church or community setting.
+- The Child Life Specialist minor is a series of eight courses, a practicum requirement, and an internship designed to deepen an understanding of child development and the processes of supporting children and families during a medical intervention, crises, or hospitalization.
+This series of classes support students in preparation for the Child Life Council national certification exam to become a Certified Child Life Specialist. - The Community Services minor is a series of five courses, a field work requirement, and an internship which prepares students for service in public agencies and private non-profit settings where they seek to support children, youth, parents and families in addressing various personal needs, safety concerns, well-being issues, and home management challenges that occur in the course of everyday living. - The Children's Ministry minor is a series of five courses, a practicum requirement, and an internship that prepares a student for work and service in a Christian ministry setting where the goal is to strengthen and support parents and those who serve young children in further developing the faith and Christian life of God's little ones. - The Youth Ministry minor is a series of five courses, a practicum requirement, and an internship which enhances a sense of calling to serve young people, and deepens the needed knowledge and skills of a future ministry professional, who will serve the homes of adolescents within a church or community setting.

-Church Work Certification: Students seeking to become a Commissioned Minister on the roster of the Lutheran Church-

-Missouri Synod as a Director of Family Life Ministry (DFLM) will successfully complete the Family Life Education Major, the Community Services Minor, Children's Ministry Minor, or Youth Ministry Minor, as well as the 19 credits required for rostered status in the LCMS.
+Church Work Certification: Students seeking to become a Commissioned Minister on the roster of the Lutheran Church-Missouri Synod as a Director of Family Life Ministry (DFLM) will successfully complete the Family Life Education Major, the Community Services Minor, Children's Ministry Minor, or Youth Ministry Minor, as well as the 19 credits required for rostered status in the LCMS.
 Several of these courses can also count toward completion of the Concordia University Core Curriculum.

 Academic Requirements: Students must possess an overall 2.5 grade point average (GPA) in order to apply to the Family Life Program at Concordia University, Ann Arbor, and maintain an overall GPA of 2.5 once admitted to the program to remain in good standing.
 In order for a course in the Family Life curriculum to count toward completion of the Major, and Minor a grade of 2.0 (a letter grade of C) or above must be earned.
 Should a Family Life student earn less than a 2.0 in a Family Life Education Major or Program Minor course, the class must be repeated and a grade of 2.0 or above earned for it to count.
-Should a Family Life Major student fall below an overall GPA of 2.5, the student will be placed on academic probation within the Family Life Major until the GPA earned at CUAA is again at or above 2.5.
-If a student receives a grade of "F" in a Family Life Education Major course, or a class in their vocational Minor; they will not be allowed to be placed in any assigned hospital, church, or community services learning setting until that class is retaken, or other arrangements have been made.
+Should a Family Life Major student fall below an overall GPA of 2.5, the student will be placed on academic probation within the Family Life Education Major course, or a class in their vocational Minor; they will not be allowed to be placed in any assigned hospital, church, or community services learning setting until that class is retaken, or other arrangements have been made.
 The Family Life Education Major cannot be completed unless the student's overall GPA is 2.5 or above.
 Students on program or university academic probation will not be placed in any type of field learning setting until their GPA is raised to meet these set standards.